SwimRun on a Budget

 A marathon belt pocket

-SwimRun Tow Rope
+Tow Rope or Tether

-If you are racing with a partner (which is usually the case) then you will probably want a tow rope of some sort, unless you are both very evenly matched in both swimming and running.
+If you are racing with a partner (which is usually the case) then you will probably want a tow rope or tether of some sort, unless you are both very evenly matched in both swimming and running.
 The tow rope can be very cheaply made up with items from your local hardware store.
 Have a look at my page on how to do this HERE.

 A swimrun tether or tow-rope on a timber tablehome-made tow rope!

-SwimRun Shoes
+Shoes

 You will definitely need shoes of some sort.
 And they must be shoes that you can swim in, and run in when wet.
 They don't have to be that great for introductory races, because they are relatively short.